statamic-rad-pack/mailchimp/README.md

         [

         /*
+         * handle of the form to listen for
+         */
+        'form' => '',

+        /*
          * A MailChimp audience id.
 Check the MailChimp docs if you don't know
          * how to get this value:
          * https://mailchimp.com/help/find-audience-id/.
          */
         'audience_id' => '',

+        /*
+         * if you'd like to apply a tag to each member when they submit a particular form */
+        'tag' => 'Tag One'

+        /*
+         * if you'd like to add "interests" in a group, which field is collecting those ids?
+Defaults to `'interests'` */
+        'interests_field' => 'Tag One'

         /*
          * if you need consent before you can subscribe someone, set this to `true`